Canine Potential Terms and Conditions

 - Canine Potential will obtain the consent of a dog's owner before commencing any services.

 - For dog behaviour consultations a prior veterinary health check is advised to rule out or identify any medical condition contributing to behaviour.
-Where this is difficult due to current COVID 19 restrictions a copy of the dog's veterinary medical history will still need to be provided prior to a canine behavioural assessment.

 - Canine Potential dog training service is committed to practising with integrity, impartiality and respect for people, evidence, the law and ethical practice.
 It is committed to positive dog training and kind methods of canine behaviour modification and management.